 The service is for patients with a pressing health need in very specific circumstances.It is therefore important to understand when it is right to attend:

-- A medical condition which is getting worse, you have been back to your own GP practice and they have directed you to the UCC
+A medical condition which is getting worse, you have been back to your own GP practice and they have directed you to the Urgent Care Centre

-If you’re unsure what to do, phone 111.
+If you have a medical problem and you're not sure what to do, advise is available on NHS111 on-line or by phoning NHS 111.
 This service can help you get the right care, first time – including an emergency ambulance if you need one, or the Out if Hours medical service if your GP practice is closed.

-If you’ve been treated at the UCC, staff can give advice about what you should do next.
-But please be aware that the UCC cannot:
+If you’ve been treated at the Urgent Care Centre, staff can give advice about what you should do next.
+But please be aware that the Urgent Care Centre cannot:

 GP Services - Extended Access and Out of Hours